KNowledgeOnWebScale/hedge-spec/examples/uc-16/description-16.md

 # Use Case Description

 Access by non-healthcare professional as data controller to specific subset of data with a known URI to be refined (e.g. lab test results of one specific blood sampling, like glucose test) for 24h.
+Data subset defined from the patient's policy side.

 For that:
 - The user has a [policy](policy-16.ttl) that allows a subset of her health data to be read by a non-healthcare professional for 24h.